dmit1529/columns-4-ways/README.md

 # columns-4-ways

-Working in groups of 2 or 3, and using the sample markup provided, research and demonstrate creating CSS columns – splitting the content provided up into 3 equal columns – using the following techniques:
+Using the sample markup provided, research and demonstrate creating CSS columns – splitting the content provided up into 2 equal columns – using the following techniques:

 <ol>
   <li>floated columns with divs</li>